tjlattis/tripdriver/README.md

 # tripdriver !!

-A python3 application to scrape comments from a given set of pages on tripadvisor.
+A python3 script to scrape comments from a given set of pages on tripadvisor.

 ## Usage